RxLaboratory/Duik/src-docs/docs/getting-started/preamble.md

 ![](../img/examples/preamble-comp.png)
 *1. Parler le fracas, Thomas Fourniret, Jérémy Couturier / 2.The wind in the Reeds, Nicolas Liguori / 3.La Soupe au Caillou, Clémentine Robach*

+## Using this guide

+Throughout this document, some conventions are used to highlight useful or specific information, or reference and define specific terms.

+Terms followed with an **asterisk *** are defined in the [**glossary**](../misc/glossary.md).

+!!! note
+    Notes provide more details or secondary information.

+!!! tip
+    Tips are advices or ideas to improve your work with Duik or After Effects.

+!!! warning
+    Warnings highlight important information you shouldn't miss.

+Although **the sections of the guide follow the order of the panels** in Duik's User Interface, it also makes sense to read them in this specific order, as **it's the usual workflow** when rigging and animating characters and props.

 [^1]: Visit [membership.rxlab.info](http://membership.rxlab.info) for more information about the community and RxLab. memeberships.

 [^2]: Visit [showcase.rxlab.info](http://showcase.rxlab.info) to have a look at a selection of films and projects animated with RxLaboratory's tools.